 Each year the results of the NRT are considered by Ofqual and the exam boards prior to GCSEs in English language and maths being awarded.
 Results from the NRT may be used to inform standard setting in these subjects.
 This happened for the first time in 2019.
-More information about the NRT is available at http://www.gov.uk/government/collections/national-reference-test-information.
+More information about the NRT is available at http://www.gov.uk/government/collections/national-reference-test-information or watch the short video below:

 All selected students are required to take the test in order to avoid bias in the sample.
 The legislation passed by the government allows the test provider to specify reasons for which the headteacher may decide under article 3(6) that a pupil should not take an NRT.